Learning in law school is essentially self-directed.

 My role is to structure my course in such a way as to facilitate your self-directed

-learning and to help you excel.
+learning.
 I do that through the following: detailed

 A. Detailed Syllabus